dreamkatana/flask-stock-portfolio-code/README.md

 This Flask application manages a stock portfolio for each user, including the user management aspects of a web application.

-This project is developed as part of the "Developing Web Applications with Python and Flask" on [testdriven.io](https://testdriven.io/courses/learn-flask/):
+This project is developed as part of the "Developing Web Applications with Python and Flask" course on [testdriven.io](https://testdriven.io/courses/learn-flask/):

 * [https://testdriven.io/courses/learn-flask/](https://testdriven.io/courses/learn-flask/)